SamuelPoff/PokemonTeamAnalyzer/README.md

 The first-time run of the project should take a little while to setup as it is going to be pulling a lot of data and seeding it into the database.
 If you would like to see its progress: Dont run the project through IIS Express, click the dropdown and select the option with the same name as the solution (PokemonTeamAnalyzer).

 ![Screenshot (12)](https://user-images.githubusercontent.com/92762777/163693580-8ef2ba45-cc3c-43f0-b794-c3598d223133.png)

+This will launch the application with the Console active, which will give updates on what it's doing.